UMdecisionsupport/DecisionSupport2023/DecisionTheory/Solutions/Medium_Solutions.md

 ## Solutions to the Medium Exercises

+### Pacman Network
+E: G is a value the ghost can choose so it should be a rectangle.
+From the ghost's perspective, P, X and Y are all random variables so should be ovals.
+U should be a diamond.
+All of the variables are involved in the calculation of U, so there should be an arrow from each.
+Y's distribution is influenced by X so there should be an arrow from X to Y. This leaves a single correct solution.

 ### Racetrack
 #### Part A
 - Placing no bet at all will give a profit of $0.